 How to Make Beef Burger

-Beef Burger is a sandwich which consists of bun, a cooked patty of meat items and often other ingredients such as cheese, onion slices lettuce or condiments.
-Beef Burger serve as a combination of things mentioned above.
+Beef Burger is a sandwich which consists of a bun, a cooked patty of meat items and often other ingredients such as cheese, onion slices lettuce or condiments.
+Beef Burger serves as a combination of the things mentioned above.

 - 250 grams of fresh meat

 - 1 pinch or 1 ½ tsp ginger paste or ½ tsp dry ginger powder

 - 2 to3 green chilies deseeded and finely chopped in small pieces

 - Coriander leaves few finely chopped for taste

 - 1to ½ tsp garam masala or any spice mix